Ashlyn Harris: Washington Spirit, 2014–15

-In a match against the Chicago Red Stars on August 2, Harris sustained a concussion and missed two games.
+In a match against the Chicago Red Stars on August 2, Harris sustained a concussion.
 She was officially cleared to play on August 20 and appeared in the Spirit's semifinal game against the Seattle Reign on August 25.
 The Spirit lost the match 2–1, eliminating them from the playoffs.
 Harris was nominated for NWSL Goalkeeper of the Year for the 2014 season.

-In 2015, Harris missed almost half of the NWSL season due to commitments with the United States women's national team at the FIFA Women's World Cup in Canada.
-She returned to the Spirit in late-July, appearing in a match against the Chicago Red Stars on July 25, which ended in a 1–1 draw.
-Harris made nine appearances for the Spirit in the regular season, allowing 12 goals and recording a save percentage of 78%.
+In 2015, Harris missed almost half of the NWSL season due to commitments with the United States women's national team at the 2015 FIFA Women's World Cup in Canada.
+She returned to the Spirit in late July, appearing in a match against the Chicago Red Stars on July 25, which ended in a 1–1 draw.
+Harris made nine appearances for the Spirit in the regular season, conceding 12 goals and recording a save percentage of 78%.

 The Spirit ended the season in fourth place, clinching a spot in the playoffs.
 They faced Seattle Reign in the semifinals on September 13.
-Harris allowed three goals during the match for a 3–0 win for the Reign, eliminating the Spirit from the playoffs.
+Harris conceded three goals during the match, resulting in a 3–0 win for the Reign and elimination from the playoffs for the Spirit.